 Flat feet can cause discomfort and may predispose you to other foot and ankle conditions, including muscle imbalances and chronic pain.
-To determine if you have flat feet and get treatment, if needed, visit Healthy Step Podiatry in the Financial District of New York City.
-The podiatry experts, Vito La Puma, DPM, Roxann V. Clarke, DPM, and John A. DeBello, DPM, provide reliable and effective conservative and surgical solutions for flat feet.
+To determine if you have flat feet and get treatment, if needed, visit Healthy Step Podiatry in Midtown East and the Financial District of New York City.
+The podiatry experts, Vito La Puma, DPM, provide reliable and effective conservative and surgical solutions for flat feet.
 Schedule a consultation today by calling or booking online.

 Different types of flat feet exist, but all share the same characteristic of a partial or total collapse of the arch of the foot.
 This is sometimes called a fallen or broken arch.
 Flat feet can begin in childhood or it may develop over time due to trauma, biomechanical issues, or muscle imbalances in the foot and ankle.

 Flat feet can also cause other foot and ankle issues, including Achilles tendinitis, hammertoes, and bunions.

 A simple test you can perform to determine if you might have flat feet is slipping your fingers underneath the arch of your foot while you’re standing.
 If you can’t slide your fingers under your arch, you may have flat feet.
 For a definitive diagnosis, see the team at Healthy Step Podiatry.

 Other symptoms you may experience along with flat feet include: